-During job interviews for management positions, it’s certain that you will get asked how you delegate tasks to employees.
-This is because delegating tasks to members of your team is an essential part of effective management and leadership.
+Questions about delegating tasks are commonly asked during job interviews for supervisors or managers.
+Therefore, it’s almost certain that you will get asked how you delegate tasks to employees.
+This is because delegating tasks to team members is an essential part of effective management and leadership.

-To answer questions about delegating tasks effectively, it’s important that you are able to explain how you make decisions on assigning tasks to the right people.
-For example, the interviewer is interested in what you consider, such as time constraints, level of ability of team members, development needs, etc. This is also the reason why it’s essential that you prepare well enough to be able to provide strong answers to these questions.
+To answer questions about delegating tasks effectively, you must be able to explain how you make decisions on assigning tasks to the right people.
+For example, the interviewer is interested in what you consider, such as time constraints, level of ability of team members, development needs, etc. This is also the reason why you must prepare well enough to be able to provide strong answers to these questions.

 Interview questions that require you to provide concrete examples about your past work experiences are called behavioral job interview questions.
 Interviewers use this type of question to assess whether or not you possess the needed skills for the job you’re applying for.

 - Tell me about a time when..